Providing Application Assistance

 - Applicant and enrolling agency staff signatures must be provided in required areas.

-- The sworn statement and child custody documentation and information must be included.
+- The sworn statement or child custody documentation and information must be included.

 - Safe at Home ID cards are signed by the adult or parent.